lazaronixon/css-zero/README.md

 }
 ```

-Check the [CSS files](app/assets/stylesheets) in the repository to see the available variables.
+Check the [CSS files](app/assets/stylesheets) in the repository to see the available variables and utility classes.

 ## Components

-Check the [CSS files](lib/generators/css_zero/add/templates/app/assets/stylesheets) in the repository to see the available components.
+Check the [CSS files](lib/generators/css_zero/add/templates/app/assets/stylesheets) in the repository to see the source of the components.

 ### Accordion